 - Experienced climbers are encouraged to assist others to follow protocol while climbing and belaying.

-- We require that our customers acknowledge that climbing entails risks by signing our Participant Agreement.
-All climbers and belayers must be willing to take personal responsibility for their own safety as well as that of their partner.
+We require that our customers acknowledge that climbing entails risks by signing our Participant Agreement.
+All climbers and belayers must take responsibility for their own safety and for that of any minors in their care.